Plantar Fasciitis (Heel Pain)

 Once you develop plantar fasciitis you will want to avoid walking in your bare feet, especially on hard surfaces such as wood floors or cement.
 This tends to aggravate the condition.
 A supportive slipper or house shoe can be worn in the house and should be placed on the foot first thing in the morning before the foot comes into contact with the floor.
 The immediate relief will be felt.
 Supporting the arch of the foot first thing in the morning will allow the micro-healing that took place throughout the night to remain intact.
 Once your plantar fasciitis is gone, it is generally best to remain in the habit of never walking around barefoot.
 Those who have developed plantar fasciitis once in their life are very susceptible to developing it again.
 It is wise to continue selecting supportive footwear and protecting the foot from conditions in which the plantar fasciitis could redevelop.

 If your plantar fasciitis pain is persistent after basic home treatment you should make sure to see a doctor.
 There are more extensive procedures that can be helpful in relieving the pain, which can include cortisone shots and other procedures.
 Surgery is rarely needed for this condition and is usually only considered when all else fails as it is not a desirable option.

 See A Physical Therapist

-A physical therapist may recommend certain exercises to strengthen your lower leg muscles and stretch the plantar fascia and Achilles tendon, thus stabilizing your ankle and heal.
+A physical therapist may recommend certain exercises to strengthen your lower leg muscles and stretch the plantar fascia and Achilles tendon, thus stabilizing your ankle and heel.
 These can be very beneficial in helping to improve the condition.
-Your doctor may also recommend night splints to help with stretching your calf and the arch of your foot while you sleep.
+Your doctor or physical therapist may also recommend night splints to help with stretching your calf and the arch of your foot while you sleep.